bessinnica/Loc-markdig-azuredocs-test/articles/active-directory/develop/GuidedSetups/active-directory-aspnetwebapp-v1.md

 <!--start-test-->
 ## Test your code

 Press `F5` to run your project in Visual Studio.
-The browser opens and directs you to *http://localhost:{port}* where you see the *Sign in with Microsoft* button.
+The browser opens and directs you to <em>http://localhost:{port}</em> where you see the <em>Sign in with Microsoft</em> button.
 Go ahead and click it to sign in.

 When you're ready to test, use a work account (Azure Active Directory) to sign in.